abhijitm08/ToyAngular/README.md

                         'floatWC': In addition to the 11 FF, we can float 7 more which are a0hplus a0hperp a0htildeplus a1hplus
                         a1hperp a1htildeplus a1htildeperp
+  -inter CPUINTER, --cpuinter CPUINTER
+                        (int) Number of cores to use for TensorFlow for INTER operations.
+Default is 1 core.
+  -intra CPUINTRA, --cpuintra CPUINTRA
+                        (int) Number of cores to use for TensorFlow for INTRA operations (matrix multiplication, etc).
+Default is 1 core.
 ```

 ###  Examples for running fitting code  ###